Wednesday 16 November 2016

 Being so close to the turtle it was easy to see how the name Hawksbill Turtle came about as her profile was definitely aquiline and I could well imagine that hard pointed beak like mouth tearing at coral and slicing into jellyfish.

-She looked in quite a state, with sand in her eyes and dribble falling from her mouth but she kept at it.
+She looked in quite a state, with sand in her eyes and dribble falling from her mouth but she kept at her task.
 I felt distinctly unwell due to the heat and the strain of running up and back from the chalet in such conditions.
 Frankly I had overdone it and there was only one thing to do.
 I walked down the beach and into the sea fully clothed and submerged myself.
 It was utter bliss as the water cooled me and I re-emerged wet, cooler and feeling much better and walked back up the beach to continue watching the turtle's progress.

 Finally with one last gasp she laid her last eggs.
 It was done and she commenced to fill in the nest chamber, flipping prodigious showers of sand back with her fore flippers and manoeuvering herself round so that the chamber was filled equally.
 I noticed how the inner edges of her fore flippers were uneven with curls and indentations looking a bit like seaweed.
 It took the turtle some time to complete the task of re-filling and covering the nest chamber with sand and the effort required was obviously telling on her.
 She took frequent rests but eventually was satisfied and turned for the sea.
-We all felt nearly as exhausted as she was, just by watching this herculean effort of hauling herself up the beach, digging the nest chamber, laying her eggs and filling in the nest chamber.
+We all felt nearly as exhausted as she was, just from watching this herculean effort of hauling herself up the beach, digging the nest chamber, laying her eggs and filling in the nest chamber.
 Now she had to haul herself down the beach using mainly her fore flippers and again had to stop to rest at regular intervals.
 She ploughed on after each rest and the sea came ever closer and the soft hot sand above the tideline gave way to firmer wetter sand.
 Just a few more metres and she would feel the caress of gentle waves.
 She lowered her head and with one final heave made the sea and a wave washed over her shell removing the last vestiges of sand.
 We all raised a slight cheer as she slowly eased into deeper water and we followed her dark outline below the water as she headed out to the open ocean.
 She raised her head once and then she was gone.

 Nothing could top this.
 Nothing, and we will never forget it